-|Our Windows version||Windows 10|
+|Our Windows version||Windows 11|

 |How long we tested||3 weeks|

-|Number of tested tools||11|
+|Number of tested tools||18|

 Not everybody is tech-savvy and knows their way around a command prompt or advanced menus.
 Choose a data recovery program that has a user interface and flow that fits your technical expertise.
 That way, you’ll be able to recover your files with minimal hassle.
 Some apps are even designed to accommodate both novice and expert users.

-Select the files to be recovered and click Recover again to restore them
+Select the data to be restored from the preview panel and click Recover to start recovering the files

 Create an image at the first sign of storage failure.
 If you notice that your storage device is starting to fail, you should immediately create a backup image of the medium so that you can attempt data recovery later.
 That way, you can preserve whatever information is currently on the drive before it incurs further data loss.